njmobley/ProfessionalWebsite/content/biography.md

 # Hobbies and Non-Academic Intrests

 Sports is one of my favorite past times, it is actually the reason I got interested in Statistics!
 From a statistical stand point I think baseball has to be my favorite sport due to the immense amount of data available.
 However, from a non statistical point of view Soccer's nonstop action has to be the most entertaining.
 Entertainment wise I enjoy watching Anime with my girlfriend.
 My Hero Academia and Mob Psycho 100 have to be among my favorites!
+I also enjoy traveling the world.
+Last Summer I took a trip to Vietnam, South Korea, and Japan.
+The expiernce was remarkable and I've been anxious to travel once again.
+I frequently post pictures of my travels.
+Sight seeing is my personal favorite activity so I try to share that with others as much as I can!